nvidia-holoscan/holohub/README.md

 - An x64 PC with an Ubuntu operating system and an NVIDIA GPU; or
 - A supported NVIDIA ARM development kit.

-Individual examples and operators in HoloHub may have additional platform requirements.
+Individual examples and operators in this repo may have additional platform requirements.
 For instance, some examples may support only ARM platforms.

 ## Build Environment